 Chimney stacks

-Repair category 1

-Notes There is some weathering to chimney render.

-Roofing including roof space

-Repair category 2
+Repair category -

-Notes There is weathering to the roof fabric including open verge pointing, lifted and chipped tiles.
+Notes N/A.

+Roofing including roof space Repair category 2 Notes Heavy condensation was noted within the attic which has affected some of the sarking boards.
+Staining was noted to a number of the timbers within the attic.
+Condensation can be alleviated with increasing heating and ventilation.
+Typical weathering and moss growth was noted externally.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-Flat roof coverings are known to have a limited life, requiring ongoing maintenance, repair and potentially replacement.

 Rainwater fittings

 Repair category 1

-Notes No significant defects noted.
+Notes No significant defects evident.

 Main walls

 Repair category 1

-Notes No significant defects noted.
+Notes Typical weathering was noted externally.